 Tatopani lies about 5 kilometers away from Kodari, on the border of Nepal and Tibet.
 The hot spring's waters are coveted for having high mineral content, and they stand out as natural healing elements.
 The relaxing water of the hot spring tends to rehabilitate the muscle and offers a rejuvenating interlude during long hikes and trekking journeys.
 The hot spring temperature at Tatopani borders on mild to moderate, and the spring releases amounts at various points around the hot spring compound.

 Ghandruk Village- The Switzerland of Nepal

 Ghandruk is a popular place for treks in the Annapurna region.
 The views of the Annapurna Mountains from the village of Ghandruk, as well as the sight of the Machhapuchhre Himal and the Hiunchuli peak, are utterly marvelous.
-The village is located at about 4 to 5 hours walking distance away from Pokhara and is inhabited by Gurung people.
+The town is located at about 4 to 5 hours walking distance away from Pokhara and is inhabited by Gurung people.
 Situated at an altitude of 2,012 meters, Ghandruk offers traditional and rural features.
-The location of the village right on the mountain side with the Himalayas decorating the sky's tapestry offers a picturesque sight that looks like it has been painted on a wide green canvas.
-Ghandruk is also considered as the central hub of the ACAP where the local people, donkeys and mules are seen trudging along the village's cobbled-lines street.
+The village's location on the mountainside with the Himalayas decorating the sky's tapestry provides a picturesque sight that looks like it has been painted on a vast green canvas.
+Ghandruk is also considered the central hub of the ACAP, where the local people, donkeys, and mules are seen trudging along the village's cobbled-lines street.

-The Annapurna region offers many more highlights.
-Trekking in Annapurna region is one of the most dramatic and beautiful experiences in Nepal and is a great way to really get into Nepal's diverse beauty and its many layers of authentic culture, history, religion and features.
+The Annapurna Region offers many more highlights.
+Trekking in Annapurna Region is one of the most dramatic and beautiful experiences in Nepal.
+It is a great way to get into Nepal's diverse beauty and many authentic cultures, history, religion, and features.